lewismj/inky/README.md

 (lambda (x) (+ x 1))
 ```

-In the ‘Build Your Own Lisp’ version, when evaluating S-Expressions, lambda and other functions are assigned a special ‘type’ so that they aren’t eagerly evaluated’.
-In that implementation **lambda** is itself a symbol (in global scope) that corresponds to a built-in function that creates a structure for holding an evaluated lambda.
+In the ‘Build Your Own Lisp’ version, there is a special type of S-Expression called the Q-Expression (*quoted* expression).
+This replaces and is a simplification of the macro system.
+If an expression has a type Q-Expression it won’t be eagerly evaluated. *lambda* itself is just a symbol in the global environment, whose value (S-Expression) happens to be a built-in function that is used to construct ‘Lambda’ structures.

+There are pros-cons to the Q-Expression approach.
+It does lead to a very small subset of ‘built-in’ functions required( ‘*homoiconicity*’).

 Other implementations tend not to do this, and have the *eval* function treat *lambda* as a ’special’ operation.